 Aging is a phenomenon that affects all human beings.
-Gerontology is the branch of science that deals with old age, the ageing process, and the problems faced by old people in society.
+Aging and Gerontology are the branch of science that deals with old age, the ageing process, and the problems faced by old people in society.
 It is important to know the aging process, its impact on the individual and on society.
 Gerontology provides students with knowledge and critical understanding of the processes of aging and adult development.
 Gerontology prepares students for career opportunities working with healthy and independent older adults, with older adults who have health problems and other age-related limitations.
+Gerontologists study what it is like to be an older adult in a society and the ways that aging affects members of a society.

 Legal and Ethical Issues and Aging;